christiansassi/embedded-project/README.md

     3. Go to **Build** > **Arm Linker** > **File Search Path** and add the following paths:
         - `simplelink_msp432p4_sdk_3_40_01_02\source\ti\grlib\lib\ccs\m4\grlib.a` (the path where you saved the lib).
         - `simplelink_msp432p4_sdk_3_40_01_02\source\ti\devices\msp432p4xx\driverlib\ccs\msp432p4xx_driverlib.lib` (the path where you saved the lib).

+> **Note**: for this project, version 3.40.01.02 was used.
+However, you can choose a different version if you prefer but keep in mind that some things may change, though.

 * Put the `LcdDriver` folder located at `MSP432P401R/libraries` inside the project folder.